OpenEvalProject/evals/manuscripts/elife-102911/v1/manuscript.md

 Tuning curves were determined through an automated algorithm that tracked the threshold sound level for rate excitation across frequencies.
 The algorithm estimated thresholds as the minimum tone level that repeatedly produced an increase in driven discharge rate compared to the most recent silent interval (Chintanpalli and Heinz, 2007).
 Tones were 50 ms in duration with 5 ms raised-cosine onset and offset ramps, presented once every 100 ms. Thresholds were sampled with a resolution of 28 frequencies per octave near characteristic frequency (CF), starting at 6–8 kHz and proceeding downward in frequency (typical range: 6 kHz to 200 Hz).

-## SFOAE processing
+### SFOAE processing

 Analyses were performed in MATLAB R2023a and R version 4.3.2.
 Occasional microphone-signal artifacts were rejected by thresholding.
 Surrounding each signal transient artifact, 20 ms of signal was removed.
 Responses to the probe, suppressor, and combined probe and suppressor were averaged across repeated presentations.
-PSFOAE was calculated by vector subtraction (Shera et al., 2002), as indicated in Equation 2, where P is the response waveform in Pa and subscripts denote the stimulus class.(2)PSFOAE=PProbe+PSuppressor−PProbe+Suppressor
+PSFOAE was calculated by vector subtraction (Shera et al., 2002), as indicated in Equation 2, where P is the response waveform in Pa and subscripts denote the stimulus class.

+$$
+P_{SFOAE}=P_{Probe}+P_{Suppressor}−P_{Probe+Suppressor}
+$$

 The noise floor was estimated by the spectrum of the difference between odd and even trials of SFOAEs.
 Magnitude and phase spectra were extracted from the mean data for each component of the signal using the generalized least-squares fit described in Long et al., 2008.
 Phase gradients were extracted after phase unwrapping and conversion to cycles.
 Two exclusion criteria were implemented prior to phase-gradient extraction, for NSFOAE estimation.
 Data points less than 10 dB in magnitude above the median of the estimated noise floor were rejected.
 Data points at the base of magnitude troughs were also rejected due to noted phase irregularities.
 Similar algorithms have previously been applied (e.g., Shera and Bergevin, 2012) to emphasize phase-gradient delays near magnitude maxima.

-## Auditory-nerve response processing
+### Auditory-nerve response processing

 Auditory-nerve tuning curves were first smoothed with a five-point triangular window.
 CF was calculated as the frequency of the lowest threshold, Q10 was calculated as CF divided by the tuning curve bandwidth 10 dB above the lowest threshold, and QERB (i.e., the tuning quality of the idealized rectangular filter with equivalent bandwidth to the measured tuning curve) was calculated based on the area under the inverted tuning curve, as in Bergevin et al., 2015.

-## Statistical analysis
+### Statistical analysis

 Linear mixed-effects models were implemented to determine the effect of frequency on SFOAE magnitude and phase-gradient responses.
 Magnitude and NSFOAE values were grouped into five log-spaced frequency bands, with center frequencies ranging from 1 to 5 kHz.
 For each ear, first-degree robust polynomials were fit to the data in each frequency band.
 Magnitude and phase-gradient values were defined as the value of the polynomial fit at the center frequency in each band.
 Frequency was treated as a categorical variable.
 Ear intercepts were modeled as a random effect.
 The Satterthwaite approximation was used to calculate degrees of freedom for F tests.
 Statistical analyses were conducted with a significance level of α=0.01.